-On the Camino, no matter which path you choose, you can not hide from the deep cultural and historical significance of this land.
+Kids on Camino, no matter which path you choose, can not hide from the deep cultural and historical significance of this land.
 A visit to the library in the weeks before you leave for the Camino can yield excellent children’s books about the area you are visiting.
 This easy prepping lets children be knowledgeable about where they are going.
 It also enables them to exercise their voice in the Camino planning, by signaling where their exploration interest may lie.
 Are they more interested in Vasco de Gama, Christopher Columbus or the Knight’s Templar?
 Famous women of Portugal, such as Queen Isabel, or Antónia Pusich, the first woman to “openly publish a newspaper?”
 Or Spanish queen Isabela I of Castille who sponsored Columbus’ voyage to America?

 If your kids break out into hives at the mere whisper of the word “history,” but can deliver a 30 minute monologue on the intricacies of their latest Lego™ creation or how the latest tweak the robotics team made is epic, then your young travelers can help create a “designer’s” adventure.
 They can march over numerous ancient Roman bridges.
 Spend a pleasant afternoon pondering, as you travel, how medieval workers constructed the amazing spire at the Monasterio in Oia.
 You can play their favorite card game in the shade during a rest break or they can read a book downloaded to their IPad at home before the trip.